emsifa/Block/README.md

 // then you can render it like this
 $block->render('admin::pages.dashboard');

-// and extend or insert something in your view files like this
+// and extend or put something in your view files like this
 $this->extend('admin::master');
-$this->insert('admin::partials.some-chart');
+$this->put('admin::partials.some-chart');
 ```

 #### View Composer